 -

-Your favourite filter is now created, you can find it by clicking on the star button
+Your favourite filter is now saved.
+You can access it any time by clicking the star button.

 Taking out PDF reports

-The PDF button is used to generate reports from Next Poject.
-In the example below we are doing it from the Variation order module.
-To generate a report, follow these steps:
+You can use the PDF button to generate reports from Next Project.
+In the example below, we're generating a report from the Variation Order module.
+Follow these steps:

 -

-Click on the PDF button and select the type of report you want
+Click the PDF button and select the type of report you'd like to generate.

 -

-On the menu on the left, you can enter your own title and what you want to include in the report
+Use the menu on the left to enter your own title and choose what you'd like to include in the report.

 -

-On this page you can also preview the report, print it, send it as an e-mail and save it as a document in Next Project, in which case the document will be stored in the Documents module.
+From this page, you can also preview the report, print it, send it as an email, or save it as a document in Next Project — in which case it will be stored in the Documents module.